liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/05-retrieve-and-display-guestbooks.markdown

 the `onItemClick` method.

 Awesome!
 You're almost ready to run the app.
 But you need to do some cleanup first.
-Because you're no longer using the menu resource file that defines the default drawer items, you can delete it.
+Because you're no longer using the menu resource file that defined the placeholder drawer items, you can delete it.
 Delete the file `res/menu/activity_guestbooks_drawer.xml`.

 There's one more thing you need to take care of before launching the app.
 Open